What is the Notary “Process”

 Notary services can consist of a number of steps of either:

-- A one step process where the Notary identifying a signatory to a document and witnessing that person sign, (drafted by the Notary or by others) or certifying a document is a true and correct copy and that document is then sent to the country where it is relied upon;
+- A one step process where the Notary identifies a signatory to a document and witnessing that person sign, (drafted by the Notary or by others) or certifying a document is a true and correct copy and that document is then sent to the country where it is relied upon;